 - Place your finger in the area between your big toe and the next toe.

 - Slide your finger up your foot about two finger widths.
 This is where the pressure point is located.

 - Press at this spot.
 Apply pressure on both feet simultaneously or one at a time.

 Using acupressure can sometimes help ease pain and other symptoms right away.
 You may feel the pressure lifting slightly as you apply pressure on the specific points.

 You may need to continue the acupressure treatment for several days before you feel anything.
 Pressure shouldn’t be painful or bruise the area.

 The sinuses are hollow spaces or cavities in the bones around the nose.
 Your sinuses make mucus or fluid.
-The mucus drains into your nasal cavity (nose) and down the back of your throat.
-This keeps your nose moist and gets rid of dust, allergens, and germs.
+The mucus drains into your nasal cavity (nose) and the back of your throat.
+This keeps your nose moist and removes dust, allergens, and germs.

 There are four pairs of sinuses connected to your nose:

-Acupressure can help your sinus symptoms.
+Acupressure may help your sinus symptoms.
 It can’t cure a serious infection.
 You might still need antibiotic treatment if you have a bacterial sinus infection.
 A virus like the flu or a cold can also cause a sinus infection.

-If your sinus symptoms are caused by allergies, it may help to avoid allergen triggers like pollen and dust.
+If allergies cause your sinus symptoms, it may help to avoid allergen triggers like pollen and dust.
 Ask your doctor about the best over-the-counter medications for allergy relief.